 Had I seen art's future, and should I worry?
 Yet another critical plea for art on the edge asks just that.
 So does a Chelsea pioneer, with Dia:Chelsea's plans to lose half its name and head elsewhere.
 Both Jerry Saltz and Dia want to move contemporary art and openings like these closer to the edge, but can they even find the edge, when the cultural territory sprawls so far?
 Can anyone?

-Artists know all too well that terror, lust, and disdain approaching Chelsea—the sheer density of galleries, the weekend crowds, and the organized tour groups, all in search of aging masters and emerging artists.
-Who can navigate the terrain between big shows at galleries and museums or between galleries and the Armory Show and other global art fairs?
+Artists know all too well that terror, lust, and disdain approaching Chelsea—the sheer density of galleries, fall openings, the weekend crowds, and the organized tour groups, all in search of aging masters and emerging artists.
+Who can navigate the terrain between big shows at galleries and museums or between galleries and the Armory Show and other global art fairs or anti-art fairs, together a seemingly irresistible force?
 Who still has time and perspective to make discoveries—or to care enough to try?
-Who still understands something that does not reduce to a single, prefabricated image or blow itself up to electric scale?
+Who still understands "slow art" that does not reduce to a single, prefabricated image or blow itself up to electric scale?
 And will it only get worse next year?

 In fact, many do understand, and many more keep trying, including those crowds so notable by their very absence right after Hurricane Sandy.
 They know that art matters to New York's vitality, and it can aspire to mass entertainment, but only by redefining entertainment, art, and New York alike.
-The buyers come and go, but the public at large still hardly cares what artists do Thursday nights.
+The buyers come and go, like Sarah Meyohas making art from Wall Street, but the public at large still hardly cares what artists do Thursday nights.
 When art gets political—in galleries, nonprofit spaces, or parks, it underscores Chelsea's distance from Hollywood even more.
 No one blinks at the success of a movie like Good Night, and Good Luck.
 Conversely, it took a museum as barely visible as the Drawing Center to start a controversy over art at Ground Zero.

 Galleries have their defenses, too.
 Again and again, I had watched them spread to other neighborhoods, only to ignite gentrification or simply return to the fold and lend weight to museum collections.
 I had seen the glossier ones divert openings from predictable Thursdays—or, as with a show of Lucas Samaras just a few months ago, refuse to let the rabble like me in at all.
 The upcoming 2006 Whitney Biennial will revel in their contrary spirit.